30 A/B Tests to Boost Your SaaS Conversion Rates

 12. Test a sticky CTA

-Basecamp uses a sticky CTA footer for their mobile homepage:
+Basecamp uses a sticky CTA footer for its mobile homepage:

 General Design in a SaaS Homepage

-An A/B testing conducted by Signal v.
-Noise about Highrise marketing site shows 37.5% micro conversion increase when the company tested longer page design.
+An A/B test conducted by Signal v.
+Noise on Highrise’s marketing site shows a 37.5% increase in micro-conversions when the company tested a longer page design.

 Short form design is not a one-size-fits-all solution.